-This blog was written by Sina Zhen, Sustainable Mobility Junior Officer, ICLEI World Secretariat, with contributions from Yiqian Zhang, Sustainable Mobility Officer, ICLEI World Secretariat
+This blog was written by Sina Zhen, Sustainable Mobility Officer, ICLEI World Secretariat, with contributions from Yiqian Zhang, Sustainable Mobility Officer, ICLEI World Secretariat

 In May 2021, ICLEI’s Sustainable Mobility team in partnership with Autonomy Digital hosted a session on “Empowering women through active mobility” where the panelists discussed the barriers and solutions in redesigning and recreating gender-inclusive public spaces for active mobility.
 The diverse panel of experts provided insights from three regions.
 This blog will highlight key insights shared during the session.

 In India, women are over-represented as pedestrians and under-represented as cyclist